 phenixstrategicplan2

 Incoming and outgoing invoices provide important information about the scale of indirect tax risks within the company.
-By selecting a number of transactions either judgmentally or by applying a statistical sample access to that information is obtained.
+By selecting a number of transactions either judgmentally or by applying statistical sample access to that information is obtained.

 Statistical sampling has the added benefit of allowing the determination of the exact amount of any supplementary tax assessment.
 For this reason, the Dutch tax authority also prefers sampling as a monitoring method.